dsi-clinic/chicago-str-housing/COMPONENT_STRUCTURE.md

 ## Overview

 The housing components have been organized into a modular directory structure where each component lives in its own file.
-This makes it easy for students to work independently on different components without merge conflicts.
+This makes it easy for contributors to work independently on different components without merge conflicts.

 ## New Directory Structure